Charles E. Lindblom: Academic work

-Together with his friend, colleague and fellow Yale professor Robert A. Dahl, Lindblom was a champion of the Polyarchy (or Pluralistic) view of political elites and governance in the late 1950s and early 1960s.
-According to this view, no single, monolithic elite controls government and society, but rather a series of specialized elites compete and bargain with one another for control.
+Together with his friend, colleague, and fellow Yale Professor Robert A. Dahl, Lindblom was a champion of the polyarchy (or pluralistic) view of political elites and governance in the late 1950s and the early 1960s.
+According to that view, no single monolithic elite controls government and society but rather a series of specialized elites competing and bargaining with one another for control.
 It is this peaceful competition and compromise between elites in politics and the marketplace that drives free-market democracy and allows it to thrive.

-However, Lindblom soon began to see the shortcomings of Polyarchy with regard to democratic governance.
-When certain groups of elites gain crucial advantages, become too successful and begin to collude with one another instead of compete, Polyarchy can easily turn into Corporatism.
+However, Lindblom soon began to see the shortcomings of polyarchy with regard to democratic governance.
+When certain groups of elites gain crucial advantages, become too successful and begin to collude with one another instead of compete, polyarchy can easily turn into corporatism or oligarchy.

 Lindblom died on January 30, 2018, at the age of 100.